mkrupczak3/unduck_webcam/README.md

 # unfuck_webcam
-A simple shell script to unfuck your Logitech c920 webcam on Linux.
+A simple shell script to un-fuck your Logitech c920 webcam on Linux.

 Fixes horrible issues with autofocus, autoexposure, autocolor temperature, brightness, color saturation...